ROCm/gpu-cluster-networking/docs/index.rst

    .. grid-item-card:: Reference

       * :doc:`Hardware support <reference/hardware-support>`

-      * :doc:`Cluster design <reference/cluster-design>`
+   .. grid-item-card:: Design

+      * :doc:`MI3XX <design/mi3xx>`

 .. note::

    AMD Instinct systems vary in form and configuration, and cluster design adds additional layers of complexity.
 The guidelines in this documentation are written at a high level for broad applicability across diverse environments.
    While certain scenarios may include specific hardware examples, your setup will likely differ in terms of GPUs and CPUs per server, firmware versions, and network interconnects.
 Adjustments might be necessary to align with your particular configuration.